jselmani/Cyclops/README.md

 ### Business Statement

 Currently, pilots require a certain number of inflight hours before they are able to receive their piloting license.
 This is a very costly procedure since fuel is very expensive and could be dangerous since an untrained pilot would be in control of the aircraft.
 Dr. Coleshill has requested our team to learn the capabilities of a Virtual Reality Headset, the Oculus Rift, and create a project that allows him to learn and understand the exact capabilities of the Oculus Rift with ease.
 He is interested in administering a safe environment for both Professors and Students, with an end goal of providing the same experience to the pilot "on the ground" that they would receive in the cockpit "in the air".
 This safe environment would decrease the dangers and costs that are involved with training a new pilot.
 This environment will be rendered as a Scene (what is displayed to the user via the Oculus Rift) to engage the pilot in a cockpit setting, but in a cost-effective environment.
 Virtual reality technology is relatively new and our group has never worked with the technology before.
 Therefore, we will be maintaining a relatively lower level of complexity in order to ensure project completion.
 Our task is to generate a series of components to meet the requirements of the research project.
-These components consist of customized scenes (the VR and desktop environments) such as the user interface and the cockpit (preferably a Static Cockpit) which would be designed and implemented using Unity's Game Engine, a Database to store data (User, Sensor Data, Timestamp), and software that will extract accelerometer and gyroscope data from the VR Headset and its peripheral device.
+These components consist of customized scenes (the VR and desktop environments) such as the user interface and the cockpit which would be designed and implemented using Unity's Game Engine, a CSV file to store data (Headset Serial Number, Sensor Data, Timestamp), and software that will extract accelerometer and gyroscope data from the VR Headset and its peripheral device.

 In order to aid Dr. Coleshill in his research, he requires technology that can process sensor information in real-time.
 By doing so, he will be able to understand what and where the User is looking at, and how often.
 With vast amounts of data being stored, it can be extracted for review where Dr. Coleshill can establish patterns in the flight and analyze the data accordingly on a per user basis.

 To cut down on development time, each group member will be tasked on working on a particular portion of the project to lighten the workload.
 Should any group members become overwhelmed, it is agreed upon that aid will be provided from group members and our client as well.
 Our project has several requirements, and are as follows.

+### Overall Goals and Milestones
+The project must accomplish the following milestones:

+1. The project must demonstrate the ability to extract telemetry data from the Oculus Rift headset while running a flight simulation.
+(COMPLETED)
+	* The Oculus C++ SDK must be utilized in order to extract the data from the headset and store it into a .CSV file.
+2. A Desktop UI must be functional.
+(COMPLETED)
+	* The Desktop UI should let Users seamlessly setup the Oculus Rift Headset without complications.
+	* The Desktop UI should allow users to start and stop the extraction of data with a click of a button.
+	* The Desktop UI should also allow users to configure the C++ application by presenting check boxes that let's users select specific telemetry data to be extracted.
+3. A C++ application should extract the telemetry data from the headset and store it into a .CSV file that is located in the directory specified by the User in the Desktop UI.
+(COMPLETED)
+4. The unity scene should present a 3D cockpit with the following objects that Users can interact with: (IN PROGRESS)
+	* A thruster object that will accelerate/de-accelerate the speed of the spaceship in the x, y, and z planes.
+	* A joystick that can rotate the spaceship in the x and z planes.
+5. The Oculus Rift device should function within the Unity scene and Users should be able to interact with the thruster and joystick using the Oculus peripherals (Touch Controllers).
+(IN PROGRESS)
+6. Final documentation will be written to describe how to setup the environment (including where to place the SDK) and how to use the application for further use.
+(IN PROGRESS)

 ### Overall System Requirements
 The project must solve the problem that our team has been tasked with and must meet certain requirements in order to be deemed successful.

 #### General Requirements
 * The project will only be accessible using an Oculus Rift headset and a capable-GPU personal computer (VR Ready).
+* A Desktop UI that allows users to setup the Oculus Rift and configure the C++ application for the storage of specific headset telemetry data.
-* The database will only be accessible by an Admin.
+* The project will store telemetry data in .CSV files
-* There will only be one Admin.

 #### The Interface Requirements
 * A UI must be present, user-friendly, and intuitive.
-It can be met in any of the following ways:
+It can be met in the following way:
-	* Via a Monitor or Screen,
+	* Via a Monitor
-	* Via the VR Headset
-* The UI must only accept (authenticate) users that have been created by an Admin, including the Admin.
-* When a User attempts to log in, and fails, the System must let the User know why they cannot begin their session.

-#### The Database Requirements
+#### The data storage Requirements
+* Data from the headset technology and its peripherals will be written to a .CSV and stored into a folder structure.
+* A .CSV file will be created for the following two reasons:
+	* Configuration file - pre-selects specific data that will get stored into the telemetry file
+	* Telemetry data - Can contain angular/linear velocity, rotation, etc.
-* A Database will be designed and built in order to store and retrieve data, following the rules below:
+* A CSV file will be used to store and retrieve data, following the rules below:
-	* The user passwords will be hashed,
-	* The data will only be accessible by an Admin.
-	* The Admin login credentials will be basic and unchangeable for simplicity.
+	* Data from the headset technology and its peripherals will be written in a table format.
-	* The database will consist of multiple tables – each table will hold the data of a scene that has been run by a user.
+	* Each table will hold data of a scene that has been run by a user.
-	* Data from the headset technology and its peripherals will be written to a .CSV file and stored into a file system
+* The folder structure for the storage of the CSV files will be created in the following format:
+	* Date and Headset serial number folder -> .CSV file
+* The folder will be created once per day per use.
-		* The file will be referenced by the database for extraction, limiting database resources.
+* A .CSV file will be created for each session of the flight simulation.

 #### The Scene Requirements
 * The scene will be generated by the Unity Game Engine.